 This slide scanner allows researchers to observe labelled tissues on slides, using 5 channel fluorescence, dark field, Differential Interference Contrast (DIC) and transmitted light modalities.
 Researchers can either acquire immunoflourescently labelled tissues, or typical staining procedures including DAB and H & E stained tissue.

 The system has a robotic arm used in conjunction with 2 x 50 slide racks allowing up to 100 slides to be put under the microscope objective one slide at a time.
 Then the system autofocuses onto the tissue on the slides, recognises the edges of the tissue and scans the entire tissue, stitching the image in real time, before moving onto the next slide.
 It can perform a Z-stack of up to 50um, to achieve a fully stitched 3D construction of the tissue of interest.

-This instrument also has a standalone analysis computer with software allowing for detailed image viewing and analysis of the massive files which are produced from the acquisition system.
+This instrument also has a standalone analysis computer with software allowing for detailed image viewing and analysis of the large files produced from the acquisition system.

 Equipped with 405,457,488,514,640nm lasers and a transmitted light detector allowing for the majority of fluorophores to be imaged with a beautiful DIC (or brightfield) overlay.
 This microscope has both a stagetop and cage incubator resulting in excellent stability for imaging living cell dynamics 24,48 even 72 hrs.
 Live cell imaging is made easy with Multiple Area Time Lapse acquisition.
 Set up the microscope to image live cells from each well in a multiwell plate overnight.

 We have 2 upright confocal microscopes with motorised stage ideal for imaging fluorescent slides.
 The motorised stage can be used to collect large stitched mosaics combined with z-stack function for very large volume images.

 Basic upright widefield fluorescence microscope for mosaics using a combined monochrome/colour camera for fluorescence and histology.
 It uses a white light source (mercury lamp) and a set of filter cubes.